hermanwongkm/AlgoPratice/readme.md

 4. Can I use 2 pointers?
 5. Can I keep track of the minimum/maximum value and do some computations?
 6. Can I attack it from the front and end and do some sort of computations?
+7. Can i use kadane Algorithm and keep track of maximum subarray?
+Think of contious subarray as a graph, and you are slowly adding it up

 **Array Methods**